Monthly Archives: May 2013

 Contributed by the The Physicians Committee for Responsible Medicine.
 Soy products have recently enjoyed increasing popularity.
 Soy products include soybeans (also called edamame) and any other items made from soybeans, including soymilk, tofu, tempeh, miso, and vegetarian meat and dairy substitutes like soy meats and soy cheeses.
 Like most other plant foods, the most healthful choices […]

 This is a delicious and refreshing salad, great anytime, and light enough for warmer weather days.
-I had a few ingredients around that seemed like they’d go good together so I threw this salad together and turned out really nice.
-I’m not really big on measurements so feel free to make adjustments based on your […]
+I’m not big on measurements so feel free to make adjustments based on your preferences.
+I brought this to a party and all my omnivore friends went crazy for it.
+It couldn’t be any easier to prepare and so healthy […]

 This delightful pilaf/salad combining Israeli couscous, tomatoes, avocado, and stone fruit is from Vegan Holiday Kitchen.* Israeli couscous is one fun little pasta.
 It’s round and quick-cooking, and has a very pleasant mouth feel.
 Look for it in bulk in natural foods stores, or in the Middle Eastern section of the international aisle in well-stocked supermarkets.
 Photo […]